Welcome to Lang & Heyne

 “The path between the initial design of the watch and the final product is long and exhausting sometimes.
 However, it`s a great pleasure for me to manage this path step by step, to create artworks on my own which live longer than me.” states Marco Lang.

 Since April 2013, LANG & HEYNE is part of the TEMPUS ARTE HOLDING.
 In addition to the Dresdner Manufaktur, it also owns the subcontracting company UHREN-WERKE-DRESDEN which was established in the same year.
 The UHREN-WERKE-DRESDEN was founded as a consequence of the high global demand for Saxon watch know how and of the existing watch expertise.
 The facility produce watch parts, mounted movements and even complete watches.
 Since 2018, the UWD and Lang & Heyne share the same manufactory building.

-The main shareholder Prof. Dr. Ulrich Rohde (Munich) is behind this group and frames with his engagement and industry-specific knowledge the strong financial basis.
+The main shareholder family Rohde (Munich) is behind this group and frames with their engagement and industry-specific knowledge the strong financial basis.